 I chose to remain unagented for a long time because I didn’t think the people I was talking to understood what I wanted from my career or the vision I had for my work.
 I have turned down book deals through previous agents who wanted me to work for a pittance.
-However, I stuck to my guns and now I have an incredible agent whom I not only trust, but who is renowned for being a badass.
-She represents my novels, while I continue to self publish my nonfiction.
+I’ve had agents for my novels.
+I continue to self publish my nonfiction.

-The point is that when you’re at an event, listening to rock star literary figures or seven-figure indie authors, it can be easy to think that their way is the only way.
+The point is, when you’re at an event, listening to rock star literary figures or seven-figure indie authors, it’s easy to think that their way is the only way.
 And it is important to remember that their way is one way, a fantastic way, but a way that may or may not align with your goals.

 Also?
 Engage with both indies and traditionally published authors.
-We all cross over from one to the other time to time and it’s an industry that is capable of supporting us all.
+We all cross over from one to the other time to time and it’s an industry that can support us all.